C0LlN/adv-interactive-prototyping/assignment2/README.md

 ![concept_sketches](sketch.png)

 ### State Diagram:
-When running the program initialize the RGB pin and input pin.
-When the value from digital input is high/1, print: Pin 7 is HIGH, setting color to RED and set RGB strip to red color.
-Else print: Pin 7 is LOW, cycling through colors and setting RGB strip color to start looping different colors.
+When running the program initialize the RGB pin and adc pin.
+When ADC value is higher than 90 set RGB led strip to white, When the value is lower than 90, the strip will start looping different colors.
+And the same time it will print the value from ADC, when you connect to the web program, the program will read the value to control the images on the web program.
+When the value gets higher the image 1 will rise up and image 2 will go down, and when the value gets lower, the image 1 will go down the image 2 will rise up.
+At the same time, if the value go under 90, a sound will be play.

 ![state_diagram](diagram.png)